omidfarhang/markdown-to-wordpress/README.md

 - Supports slug customization by extracting the last segment of the URL.
 - Automatically posts content to WordPress with proper authentication.
 - Supports different Markdown parsers: normal, Hugo, and Jekyll.
+- Extracts tags and categories from Hugo build HTML files.
+- Imports from Jekyll and Hugo single files.
+- Crawls Hugo build directories to extract and import posts.

 ---